openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 Projects joining the foundation who already have a code of conduct will need to adopt the OpenJSF's CoC within three (3) months.
 Projects who don't already have a code of conduct operate under the OpenJSF's CoC as soon as they enter incubation.

+## Reporting incidents

+Reporting incidents should be as simple and flexible as possible.
+All informationation necessary to report an incident should be available directly alongside the code of conduct itself.

 ## Commitment

 The OpenJSF makes the following commitments to reportees and victims of CoC violations: